-1 2024 Finance Policy Statement
+1 2025 Finance Policy Statement

-More than three years removed from the start of an unprecedented and devastating worldwide pandemic, local governments continue to navigate the road back to "normalcy."
+As we continue to move another year away from the start of an unprecedented and devastating worldwide pandemic, local governments continue to navigate the road back to "normalcy."

 6 The pandemic not only wreaked havoc on the lives of the citizens in our communities, it also fundamentally disrupted aspects of our economy, including employment, housing, and revenues just to name a few.